Car Insurance in Italy

-Clements’ Physical Damage policy protects against collision, theft and damage, even political violence.
-A Physical Damage Policy includes the following features and benefits:
+Your Physical Damage policy protects your vehicle against collision, theft and damage, even political violence.
+Coverage includes:

 - Political violence coverage: Damage to your car resulting from riots, strikes, terrorism and other perils are covered through Clements’ exclusive Political Violence insurance extension